abhijitt/Youtube-Music-Request-Portal/README.md

 <h2>Next up-</h2>
 -Add CSS<br>
 -Find a way around using a pulicly writable file (security issue)<br>
 -Configure the python script to open the next song exactly when the song ends (currently it is assumed that the video always buffers before it loads)
+-Autoremove somgs from the playlist that have already been played - thus implement a "currently playing" -Check that no person enters the same song twice (a song shouldn't come twice in the queue).
+Give appropriate errors.